Guidelines for Query and Scan

 workers that are all running

-Scan operations concurrently, which
+Scan operations concurrently, which can very

-other applications that need to access the table might be throttled.
+applications that need to access the table might be throttled.

 A parallel scan can be the right choice if the following conditions are met: